 Ottův slovník naučný

 K.u.k.
-Militärärar is a term for the military treasury of Austria-Hungary, i.e. the property that belonged to Kriegsministerium and its property administration.
-The expression should not be confused with Ärar, the wider term for all state property.
+Militärärar was a term for the military treasury of Austria-Hungary, i.e. the property that belonged to k.u.k.
+Kriegsministerium and its property administration.
+The word should not be confused with Ärar, the wider term for all state property.

 [1.11.2] "Kvůli tomu zázraku," dodal Švejk, "můžou mít ještě vopletání.
 Voni koupili pohovku, a ne žádnej voltář, kterej patří vojenskému eráru.